ac615223s5/birdhome/collections/_posts/2024-11-01-weather-report.md

 ## Toothbrush update

 I recently made a post about toothbrushes.
-I just meant to discuss a cool new invention, but looking back, it sounds a bit like a product review or advertisement and doesn't sit right with me.
+I just meant to discuss a cool new invention (partially inspired by the youtube channel [Technology Connections](https://www.youtube.com/channel/UCy0tKL1T7wFoYcxCe0xjN6Q)), but looking back, it sounds a bit like a product review or advertisement and doesn't sit right with me.
 I will fix it soon; sorry about that.

 Some news from the rest of the world: